 2. You Feel Excluded From the Team

 Workplaces are built around teamwork.
 Everyone’s role somehow relates to everyone else’s roles.
-That’s why so many companies invest in group meetings, bonding events and team building exercises – people need to know each other, develop stronger confidences in their work relationships, and complete tasks with synergy.
+That’s why so many companies invest in group meetings, bonding events, and team building exercises – people need to know each other, develop stronger confidence in their work relationships, and complete tasks with synergy.